Educational Theorist John Dewey

 This can be achieved the development of e-learning and adoption of integrated curriculum which has shown remarkable improvements in standardized test scores.
 Integrated curriculum breaks down the barrier between subjects and makes learning more meaningful.
 Its implementation revolves around teaching of themes and organizing centers such as the environment.
 Integrated curriculum assesses knowledge without pairing it with the leaner’s past experiences, adds problem solving-skills and brings about real life applications and social consciousness to the learning process.
 It makes learning more comprehensive and related to social problems and their solutions.
 The learners gain knowledge when an intellectually challenging task is given.

 Classical description of literacy as the ability to read and write has undergone rapid metamorphosis with addition of the ability to discover, comprehend and intermingle with technology in a meaningful way (Huerta, 2007).
 The use of technology has been lauded a means of bridging the gap in education as evident in No Child Left Behind (NCLB) program launched on January 8th, 2002 by president Bush (Huerta, 2007).
 It aims at enhancing education through technology with an objective of improving academic achievement among learners.
 Technology enhances learning not only through access to technology but also knowing how to use it.
 Educational use of technology enhance educational and literacy improvements, productivity, creativity, interaction and publishing of materials.
 It promotes access and use of information, problem-solving skills and decision-making.
 Learners can access, analyze, generate and transmit useful information by applying appropriate technology.
 In order to teach to the expected standards and promote literacy in a cosmopolitan, multicultural environment, technology use must be enhanced or integrated in the classroom (Huerta, 2007).
-E-learning according NCLB can expand educational access and bridge the achievement gap which is a greater disparity among learners with varied cultural, social, economic, or linguistic backgrounds such as the Hispanics, African-American population who do not score relatively well in National Standardized Test.
-Use of technology may reduce the high turn over rates in school especially to cater for learners that come from backgrounds that lack access to instructional materials such as books, motivation to learn, poverty, and illiteracy.
+According to NCLB, e-learning can increase educational access and close the achievement gap, which is a larger difference between students from different cultural, social, economic, or linguistic backgrounds, such as African-Americans and Hispanics, who perform poorly on the National Standardized Test.
+Especially for students from backgrounds that lack access to educational resources like books, willingness to learn, poverty, and illiteracy, the use of technology may help lower the high turnover rates in schools.
 Retention in school can be resolved through inclusion or streamlining in education (Huerta, 2007).
 Teaching of life and employable skills is essential as outlined by Dewey.

 In conclusion, teachers should therefore learn to modify the learning process or environment to provide a rich educational experience that makes the learners valued, equal and responsible citizens.
 This results into an ascribed social equity which is a recipe for non-stratified society.
 Failure to observe this, results in education process producing a highly stratified society where few individuals exclusively enjoys the benefits of education with the larger population remain sidelined in developmental aspects.
 This is a recipe for instability as outlined in Dewey’s.